ajstack/Word-Guess-Game/README.md

 # Word-Guess-Game

-This is a simple Hangman game!
-Press any key to start and try to guess the Batman-related word
+This is a simple Hangman game.
+Press any key to start guessing the Batman character!

-This project is unfinished

 This project is maintained by Alicia Stack